 Liquidity risk is the risk the Fund will encounter difficulty in raising funds to meet its obligations.
-There is an inherent liquidity risk involved with investments in real assets.
-These assets are generally held for longer durations before realisation and may have limited withdrawal facilities.
 However, to control liquidity risk, the Fund invests predominantly in financial instruments, which are readily redeemable.
 In addition, the Fund invests within established limits to ensure there is no concentration of risk.
 There are no significant financial liabilities.